pivotal/blog/content/post/agile-development-for-highly-scalable-data-processing-pipelines.md

 To understand the SQL procedure better, we dissect each data modification step into a data flow diagram, which captures the underlying business logic.
 In simple words, it could look like Figure 2.

 {{< responsive-figure src="/images/agile_development_for_highly_scalable_data_pipelines/step_1_figure_2.png" class="center" width="12000" >}}
-#### Figure 2.
-Capturing business logic in data flow diagrams
+<p align="center"> Figure 2.
+Capturing business logic in data flow diagrams. </p>

 During this step, inbound/outbound interaction points (columns/rows within data tables), interaction and creation of temporary data tables, SQL-variables, and nested constructs are identified.
 This step may be irrelevant if documents containing a data dictionary, information about data transformations and corresponding domain logic is provided.
 Otherwise, (especially in scenarios where you only have access to SQL scripts), it is highly recommended to create data flow diagrams (like the one shown above) before moving to step 2.

 ## <a name="define"> Step 2: Define data structures</a>

 {{< responsive-figure src="/images/agile_development_for_highly_scalable_data_pipelines/step_2_define_data_structures_1.png" class="center" width="12000" >}}
-#### Figure 3.
-Define data structures to support underlying parallel architecture
+<p align="center"> Figure 3.
+Define data structures to support underlying parallel architecture. </p>

 To remove data redundancy and achieve data consistency and robustness, in Step 2 we define data structures to encapsulate data and the underlying business logic across multiple machines.
 Tables with thousands of attributes can disrupt normalized tabular designs.
 Create disjunctive simpler data frames that introduce modularity and reusability in Python and PySpark code (which is the parallel programming framework used for this lab).
 Several operations can be performed in parallel on multiple units of data or can be distributed across partitions on a Spark cluster, thus providing scalability.

 Data flow diagrams created in the previous step can help identify complex data structures, which involve nested operations and iterative constructs (e.g. while loops).
 It is important to separate iterations or nested operations which involve the same sets of columns, as these can be captured in a different data structure.
 Such complexities can introduce undesirable insertion, deletion and updates as any new data and/or attributes are added.
 A rule of thumb for creating data structures for big data is to avoid small-size data inserts, updates and selective deletes operations associated with data structures.
 Wherever possible, an append-only operation is preferred to avoid modifications in data that may conflict with information across multiple nodes in a distributed system.

 {{< responsive-figure src="/images/agile_development_for_highly_scalable_data_pipelines/step_2_broadcast_variable_new_6.png" class="center" >}}
-#### Figure 4.
-Utilize programming framework's given data stores i.e. broadcast variables in Spark
+<p align="center"> Figure 4.
+Utilize programming framework's given data stores i.e. broadcast variables in Spark. </p>

 It’s important to identify and separate data transformations, which operate on mutually exclusive groups of columns or groups of rows, to increase the comprehensibility of the code base.
 This process also enhances the design of data structures so they are more informative to users.